Ohio

 AUTHORIZERS: A variety of authorizers are permitted by law and has increased and shifted dramatically since the law was first enacted.
 In addition to local school boards, board of a vocational district and boards of educational service centers, non-profit organizations and state universities approved by the state department of education can authorize.
 Only local school boards and educational service center boards may approve conversion charters.

-GROWTH: Community/charter schools may open in districts statewide, a 2021 amendment that removed restrictions on charters only operating in the big 8 "challenged" districts.
+GROWTH: Community/charter schools may open in districts statewide.
+An amendment removed restrictions on charters only operating in the big 8 "challenged" districts.
 There is no cap on the number of schools allowed by authorizers rated as "exemplary" for two years in a row.
-A budget bill passed in 2021 permits the establishment of a new start-up community school in any school district, rather than only a "challenged school district" as under current law.
-This is a huge improvement from prior restrictions.

 OPERATIONS: Community/charter schools do not receive a formal blanket waiver from state and local laws, but authorizers help establish flexibility when needed.
 The state has layered the authorizing and school operations climate, however with hundreds of compliance requirements that often results in an environment where schools have far less autonomy than the law prescribes.
 The potential for virtual charters lies with any authorizer with a quality rating in the state, with final review and approval by the Department for Education .
 Virtual charter schools have enrollment limits based on the local district school enrollment.